 Why Are Solar Energy Costs Dropping?

 Over the last four decades, the costs of solar energy products — in particular, solar photovoltaic modules — have dropped by 99%.
-That is quite the dramatic drop, and it’s even more dramatic to know that the costs we have right now will continue to fall in the years to come.
+That is quite a dramatic drop, and it’s even more dramatic to know that the costs we have right now will continue to fall in the years to come.
 And though this drop is quite the good news, there is still one question that hasn’t been really addressed.
 And that is: what exactly are the reasons and factors for this dramatic drop?

 Energy Policy Study: Looking at the “Low Level” and “High-Level” Factors

-A team at MIT, which consists of Associate Professor Jessika Trancik, postdoc Goksin Kavlak, and research scientist James McNerney, conducted a study on this topic of the falling solar energy costs for the journal Energy Policy, which was published in December 2018.
+A team at MIT, which consists of Associate Professor Jessika Trancik, postdoc Goksin Kavlak, and research scientist James McNerney, conducted a study on the topic of the falling solar energy costs for the journal Energy Policy, which was published in December 2018.
 In their paper, they decided to look at the technology-level — or “low-level” — factors that have affected the cost by changing the modules and manufacturing process.
 Over the years that solar cell technology has been around, it has improved greatly.
 Solar cells right now are much more efficient at converting sunlight to electricity.
 Trancik then explains that factors like this are under the category of low-level mechanisms that deal with the physical products themselves.

 In addition to that, the team also estimated the cost impacts of “high-level” mechanisms, such as learning by doing, research and development, and economies of scale.
 Some examples for this are the way improved production processes have cut the number of defective cells produced, which leads to improved yields, and the fact that larger factories have led to significant economies of scale.